 - Do you want to fit in some beach time during your stay in Africa?

 A combination of active safari experiences with relaxing beach time is a major draw for many travelers—especially honeymooners.
-If this is the case, we recommend Kenya, since you can easily access the beaches of Lamu in the north or hop on a short, nonstop flight to the Seychelles or Mauritius.
+If this is the case, we recommend Kenya, since you can easily access the beaches of Lamu (east of Nairobi) or hop on a short, nonstop flight to the Seychelles or Mauritius.
 Tanzania is another option, since the pristine (and under-the-radar) beaches, coral reefs, and marine life of Mafia Island are close by.

 - Are you traveling with kids?

 Each camp has its own age restrictions, so it’s important to do your research beforehand and keep in mind that African safaris are best for kids aged eight and over, since you will likely be spending hours on bumpy roads in the morning and afternoon.
 If a camp does have an age restriction, the cut-off is likely 12-years-old.

 Keep in mind that there are many different types of safaris that you can go on.
 Want to spend one day seeing game and three days relaxing at the beach, or the entire time seeing game?
 What about a combination of luxury resorts and more rustic tents?
 Or a self-drive?
 Journy can help you mix and match to your heart’s content to accommodate anything you’re looking for.